 For example, if an employee interrupts people while they are talking, instead of saying ‘I would appreciate if you did not interrupt your colleagues while they speak’, provide an example.

 For instance, say, ‘This morning, during the team meeting, you kept interrupting Amy while she was talking about her team’s project.
 You were talking over her and interrupting her mid-sentence.’

 Similarly, for positive feedback, you need to do the same.
 Instead, for example, of saying, ‘Great report’, say ‘Your report was a great summary of everything we discussed, and it laid out clearly what the next steps for action are’.

 The aim of giving feedback should always be to honestly want to help the other person improve their behavior or to encourage good behavior.

 It should never be about getting revenge or about wanting to manipulate somebody.

-So, feedback should be as truthful and transparent and possible.
+So, feedback should be as truthful and transparent as possible.

 6. Task-Directed and Impersonal Feedback

 Feedback should be based on a task or performance, not on personality.